emacs-lsp/lsp-haskell/README.md

 Note: All three packages are also available via MELPA.

-It needs the HIE server in your path, so
+It needs the HIE server in your path, so either

 ```bash
 git clone https://github.com/haskell/haskell-ide-engine